Table of Contents

 Bad actors are looking to exploit misconfigurations in the cloud, with privilege escalation and the manipulation of identity entitlements and permissions to get them what they want.
-More than 50% of enterprises have identities with privilege escalation ability to elevate to super admin role, giving them keys to the kingdom.
+More than 50% of enterprises have identities with privilege escalation ability to elevate to the super admin role, giving them keys to the kingdom.
 In this blog, we’ll review what a privilege escalation attack is, how they are used to create excessive permissions on your identities, and what common techniques are used to gain entry into your cloud.

 What Is Privilege Escalation?

 As defined, “Privilege escalation is the act of modifying the permissions of an identity to give it increased rights that it was designed for.
-This can either be done directly or indirectly and can also involve modifying the rights of a resource, or configuration setting, and then using it on your behalf.”
-The result is that a person — or a non-person identity with more privileges than intended — can perform unintended actions on resources in your cloud with permissions that they were not authorized to perform, oftentimes with determination ends. to data.
+This can either be done directly or indirectly and involve modifying the rights of a resource, or configuration setting, and then using it on your behalf.”
+The result is that a person — or a non-person identity with more privileges than intended — can perform unintended actions on resources in your cloud with permissions that they were not authorized to perform, oftentimes with determination ends to data.

 These excessive privileges can be used to maliciously create chaos in your cloud environment.
 This can range from minor inconveniences, to significant data breaches and even deleting your entire cloud environment, Forrester estimates that 80% of security breaches involve privileged credentials – the pot of gold at the end of a privilege escalation attack.